 - 3.1.
 The External Auditor's Audit Findings report will be discussed at Agenda Item 4.
-This details the findings from the final accounts audit and it is important to note there are no material items that need to be highlighted and considered by the Committee. - 3.2.
-It is likely that the Value for Money conclusion will not be provided until April 2023 due to an extension of up to three months being granted by the National Audit Office (up to three months following the issue of the external audit opinion) due in part to new more extensive requirements in this area. - 3.3.
+This details the findings from the final accounts audit.
+The Value for Money conclusion will also be discussed at Agenda Item 6.
+The only issue to bring to the Committee's attention relates to the Pension Fund.
+Whilst the External Auditors have concluded most of their work on the accounts, we have been advised that assurance from Staffordshire County Council's external auditors in relation to the Staffordshire Pension Fund is not yet available.
+For this reason, it is proposed to delegate authority to the Chairman to sign the accounts once this assurance is provided and the audit can be concluded.
+Members of Audit and Member Standards Committee will be advised of any significant changes at the earliest available opportunity. - 3.2.
 The Council's External Auditor is required to obtain written representations from management in respect of matters which could affect the Council's financial position as reflected in the financial statements.
 Whilst the letter should be signed by the Chief Executive and Chief Financial Officer (Section 151), it has been requested, as good practice, that the Committee considers and approves the letter.
-The letter is attached at APPENDIX A. - 3.4.
-The Council is annually required to produce and certify a Statement of Accounts in line with the Code of Practice on Local Authority Accounting. - 3.5.
+The letter is attached at APPENDIX A. - 3.3.
+The Council is annually required to produce and certify a Statement of Accounts in line with the Code of Practice on Local Authority Accounting. - 3.4.
 The Statement of Accounts is included at APPENDIX B and is comprised of the following sections (core statements are in bold and are explained further in the paragraphs below):

-Section Description Page Statement of Responsibilities The Council's and the Chief Finance Officer's responsibilities for the Statement of Accounts.
-3 Narrative Report An analysis of Lichfield District Council through the eyes of its management.
-4 Annual Governance This sets out the governance structures of the Council and its key internal controls (approved by Audit and Member Standards Committee on 20 April 2022).
-24 Expenditure and Funding Analysis This statement reconciles the Narrative Report & Money Matters financial performance to the Comprehensive Income and Expenditure Statement.
-39 Comprehensive Income and Expenditure Statement This records all of the Council's income and expenditure for the year based on accounting requirements.
-40 Movement in Reserves Statement This is a summary of the changes to the Council's reserves over the course of the year.
-41 Balance Sheet This Statement is a 'snapshot' of the Council's assets, liabilities, cash balances and reserves.
-42 Cash Flow Statement This shows the reason for changes in the Council's cash balances during the year.
-43 Notes to the Accounts More detail about the Council's accounting policies (approved by Audit and Member Standards Committee on 20 April 2022).
-44 Collection Fund and Notes This summarises the year end position for Council Tax and Business Rates.
-107 Glossary of Terms This provides an explanation of the terms used in the Statement of Accounts.
-110 Independent Auditor's Report The External Auditor's opinion.
-114
+Section Description Page Statement of The Council's and the Chief Finance Officer's responsibilities 3 Responsibilities for the Statement of Accounts.
+Narrative Report An analysis of Lichfield District Council through the eyes of its 4 management.
+Annual Governance This sets out the governance structures of the Council and its 24 Statement key internal controls (approved by Audit and Member Standards Committee on 20 April 2022 Expenditure and Funding This statement reconciles the Narrative Report and Money 39 Analysis Matters financial performance to the Comprehensive Income and Expenditure Statement.
+Comprehensive Income This records all of the Council's income and expenditure for 40 and Expenditure the year based on accounting requirements.
+Movement in Reserves This is a summary of the changes to the Council's reserves 41 Statement over the course of the year.
+Balance Sheet This Statement is a 'snapshot' of the Council's assets, 42 liabilities, cash balances and reserves.
+Cash Flow Statement This shows the reason for changes in the Council's cash 43 balances during the year.
+Notes to the Accounts More detail about the Council's accounting policies.
+These were 45 approved by Audit and Member Standards Committee on 20 April 2022.
+Collection Fund and This summarises the year end position for Council Tax and 107 Notes Business Rates.
+Glossary of Terms This provides an explanation of the terms used in the 110 , Statement of Accounts.
+Independent Auditor's The External Auditor's opinion.
+114 Report ·